TrueNASTrueNAS Nightly Development Documentation

 Each CSR listed on the widget is a link that opens the Edit CSR screen.

 Add opens the Add CSR wizard that steps you through setting up a CSR that certifies the ownership of a public key by the named subject of the certificate.
-The Certificate Signing Requests section allows users configure the message(s) the system sends to a registration authority of the public key infrastructure to apply for a digital identity certificate.
+The Certificate Signing Requests section allows users to configure the message(s) the system sends to a registration authority of the public key infrastructure to apply for a digital identity certificate.

 Add CSR Wizard Screens